Lukas-Grasmann/skyline-queries-spark/docs/sql-ref-syntax-qry-select.md

      filter rows after the grouping is performed.
 If HAVING is specified without GROUP BY, it indicates a GROUP BY without grouping expressions (global aggregate).

+* **SKYLINE OF**

+     Specifies the expressions (i.e. dimensions) used for computing the skyline.
+Must be combined with MIN/MAX/DIFF to specify whether a skyline is minimized (MIN) or maximized (MAX) or whether the values must be different to be part of the skyline (DIFF).
+Optionally, DISTINCT can be specified to remove duplicates with regard to the skyline dimension.
+     In case of distinct, beware that the selection of which element is chosen may be completely random.

+     The computation of the skyline follows the definitions given in [Stephan Börzsönyi, Donald Kossmann, Konrad Stocker: The Skyline Operator.
+ICDE 2001: 421-430].

+     The skyline is computed on the results of all previously specified parts of the `SELECT` statement (up to and including HAVING) but is computed before ORDER BY and subsequent parts.

 * **ORDER BY**

      Specifies an ordering of the rows of the complete result set of the query.
 The output rows are ordered